 North Mississippi Medical Center in Tupelo has a rich history of training students in the field of nurse anesthesia, providing a well-rounded clinical experience since 1993.
 Since 2003, NMMC has served as a primary clinical training site of the University of Tennessee at Chattanooga for the training of Certified Registered Nurse Anesthetists.

 Tupelo's nurse anesthesia students have the advantage of completing all their clinical requirements on one campus.
 With 35 surgical suites and more than 22,000 anesthetics given annually, there is a wealth of experience to be gained.

-To be eligible for the CRNA training program, students must first have a Bachelor of Science degree in nursing and at least one year of critical care experience.
+To be eligible for the CRNA training program, students must first have a Bachelor of Science degree in nursing and two years of critical care experience.

 The campus consists of three anesthetizing locations: